-Output is defined at the amount of fluid leaving the body.
-Output can be from normal fluid loss, drooling, panting, urination, and bowel movements.
-Output can also be from abnormal losses such as from diarrhea, vomiting, and/or blood loss.
+Output is defined as the amount of fluid leaving the body.
+It can be from normal fluid loss, drooling, panting, urination, and bowel movements.
+Output can also be from abnormal losses, such as from diarrhea, vomiting, and/or blood loss.
 As little as a 10% loss of body water can be fatal.

 How Much Should a Dog Drink?

 In a normal environment, the amount of water a dog should drink per day is dependent on their size.
 The general rule is that dogs should drink 20 to 40 ml of water per pound of body weight per day.
 This comes out to about 3 to 4 cups of water for a 20-pound dog or 6 to 8 cups of water for a 40-pound dog per day.
 Learn more about details of water requirements by weight with this article: How Much Water Should a Dog Drink?

 Factors that Affect How Much a Dog Should Drink

 There are factors that can impact how much water a dog should drink.
 For example, a dog may drink more if they are on certain medications like steroids, exercising, exposed to warm weather or hot temperatures, fed high sodium snacks, and/or primarily fed dry dog food.

 There are many reasons dogs may drink less water.
 Just like people, some dogs are naturally better water drinkers than other dogs.
 The big concern is if there is an acute change in YOUR dog.
 If your dog suddenly stops or substantially decreases their water consumption, that is cause for concern and a reason to contact your veterinarian immediately.

 In general, some dogs will drink less for the following reasons: